dzampa/serverleesEX/README.md

 ### Using NPM

 - Run `npm i` to install the project dependencies
-- Run `npx sls deploy` to deploy this stack to AWS
+- Run `npx deploy` to deploy this stack to AWS
+- Run `npx dev` to deploy this stack to local
+- Run `npx dynamo:start` to deploy dynamodb to local

 ### Using Yarn

 - Run `yarn` to install the project dependencies
-- Run `yarn sls deploy` to deploy this stack to AWS
+- Run `yarn deploy` to deploy this stack to AWS
+- Run `yarn dev` to deploy this stack to local
+- Run `yarn dynamo:start` to deploy dynamodb to local

 ## Test your service